Staying Awake at Work: Pivotal Motion’s Top 5 Exercises to Keep You Conscious!

 Start with your hands just outside shoulder-width apart and, keeping our back straight, lower yourself until your chest nearly touches the desk.
 Push back up maintaining a nice, straight back.
 Once again, two to three sets of ten repetitions can help refresh you.
 If you’re more advanced, increase repetitions to get a better, more effective energy boost.

 pain.
 Maintaining poor or rigid postures will tighten up muscles; creating discomfort, tension or trigger points which make us feel stiff, sore and exhausted.
 Whilst technically not an exercise, stretching can be very beneficial to help relieve pain, loosen muscles and thereby improve our cognitive function by releasing pressure and allowing us to refocus.

 Stretches such as a torso twist, shoulder shrugs or a salute-to-the-sun can be great to relieve pressure through the torso and upper back, or if you have a specific muscle group which is tight stretch out for 15-20 seconds once or twice to help reinvigorate your work.

-If you are after more tips and tricks to avoiding the tired eyes at work, the team at Pivotal Motion Physiotherapy would love to hear from you.
-Located in North Brisbane, contact us on 07 3352 5116 or book online.
+If you are after more tips and tricks to avoiding the tired eyes at work, the team at Pivotal Motion would love to hear from you.
+Located in North Brisbane, contact our exercise physiotherapy clinic on 07 3352 5116 or book online.